yousufkhn/taskScheduler-java/README.md

 Executing Task: Task A with priority 3
 Executing Task: Task C with priority 2
 Executing Task: Task B with priority 1
-In this example, three tasks (A, B, and C) were entered with priorities, and the program executed them in descending order of priority.

-License
-This Task Executor Application is provided under the MIT License.
-You can find the license details in the LICENSE file in the project directory.